Hy-Vee: 2000s

 At the turn of the millennium, Hy-Vee increased its focus on customers' healthy lifestyles.
 HealthMarket private-label products were introduced in 2001.
-The company also began its initiative to provide customers with the services of corporate and in-store dietitians.
+The company also began an initiative to provide customers with the services of corporate and in-store dietitians.

 Stores began offering an expanded line of ethnic foods to the Midwest's increasingly diverse population.
 Online shopping capabilities expanded in 2005, with a redesigned Hy-Vee website offering online shopping for such items as holiday meals, floral arrangements, and catering selections; gift cards were added in 2006.

 Hy-Vee was selected as Progressive Grocer's Retailer of the Year in 2003.
 Drug Town stores were renamed Hy-Vee Drugstores in 2005.
 Hy-Vee celebrated its 75th anniversary in 2005 with the publication of a second company history book (The History of Hy-Vee).
 In 2007, Hy-Vee's first store, in Beaconsfield, Iowa, was placed on the National Register of Historic Places.

-In the fiscal year 2009, Hy-Vee had sales exceeding $6.3 billion; at the time, it was the second-largest employee-owned company in the United States and ranked by Forbes magazine the 48th-largest privately owned company in the country.
+In the fiscal year 2009, Hy-Vee sales exceeded $6.3 billion; at the time, it was the second-largest employee-owned company in the United States and ranked by Forbes magazine the 48th-largest privately owned company in the country.
 More than 55,000 employees worked in the Hy-Vee family in 2009.

 By the end of 2009, there were 228 stores.
 In 2009, Hy-Vee moved into its eighth state of operations when the store in Madison, Wisconsin, opened.
-Hy-Vee's fourth president, Randy Edeker, was selected to lead the company in December 2009.
-Ric Jurgens retained the titles of chairman and chief executive officer until 2012 when Edeker assumed those roles.
+In December 2009, Hy-Vee's fourth president, Randy Edeker, was selected to lead the company.
+Ric Jurgens retained the chairman and chief executive officer titles until 2012, when Edeker assumed those roles.

-In 2003, Milan, Illinois, based grocer Eagle Food Center went out of business, and a few of their stores, such as the John Deere Road store in Moline, Illinois, became Hy-Vee stores in the late 2000s.
+In 2003, Milan, Illinois, based grocer Eagle Food Centers went out of business, and a few of their stores, such as the John Deere Road store in Moline, Illinois, became Hy-Vee stores in the late 2000s.